About Touring Bike Gear Systems

 More About Derailleur Systems on VWR Bikes

-»VWRs use Sugino triple cranksets at the front with bulletproof Tange cartridge bottom brackets.
+Vivente Bikes use a Sugino triple crankset at the front with bulletproof Tange cartridge bottom brackets.
 Testing of outboard bottom bracket systems (an alternative system to cartridge) on long-distance bikes, has shown them to be not sufficiently reliable.
 To change an outboard bottom bracket (which is likely on a long trip) also requires hard-to-find and heavy tools.

 - Bar-end levers (Patagonia) allow you to ‘feather’ the front derailleur because the left side bar-end lever is not indexed.
 This allows you to avoid the chain rubbing on the front derailleur.